newvoll/ssmbak/README.md

 >>> path.restore()
 ```

-# Additional notes
-* `ssmbak-stack` creates two alarms for the process queue, in case
-  you'd like to configure some actions.
-* Use a custom kms key for added security, which will require you to set up the infra.
-* Support for advanced ssm params has not been tested at all.

 # Development
 This is a [poetry](https://python-poetry.org/) project, so it should
 be butter once you get that sorted.
 Install